emmayank/DHP-Specs/docs/implementation-guide/1_consultation_implementation_guide.md

 }
 ```

-An example catalog of consultation/OPD service may look like this
+An example catalog of consultation service may look like this
 ```
 {
   "context": {